ubernostrum/django-flashpolicies/docs/views.rst

 .. function:: simple(request, domains)

-   A simple Flash cross-domain policy.
+   A cross-domain access policy allowing a list of domains.

    Note that if this is returned from the URL ``/crossdomain.xml`` on a domain, it will act as a master policy and will not permit other